markusrubey/responsive_playground/README.md

-# Flutter: Creating responsive apps
+# Flutter: Creating Responsive Apps

-This repository holds everything from my Engineering Awesome Conference talk 'Flutter: Creating responsive apps'.
+This repository holds everything from my Engineering Awesome Conference talk 'Flutter: Creating Responsive Apps'.

 Find the video of the talk below: